mailb88/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

 ## Imputing missing values
 So far we have ignored the days with missing measurements, this was done in part to avoid the issue of calculating the total number of steps for a day when half the intervals were missing.
 It may however be possible to use the data we do have available to attempt to fill in the missing measurements.
-Before attempting to impute it is important to make sure lack of data is not systematic, or consistent.
+Before attempting to impute it is important to make sure lack of data is not systematic.
 If the values appear to be missing at random, we should be ably to safely fill them in with the data we have left over.

 ```r